 Bio

-I am a PhD student studying political science at the University of California Davis.
+I am a PhD Candidate studying political science at the University of California Davis.
 I research the ways that populism leads to hatred and contention among both populists and non-populists.
 I am also interested in the relationship between citizens’ feelings about democracy and their support or opposition to populist parties.
 I have a secondary interest in monarchies in modern democracies and on whether they have any real effect on political outcomes.

 I grew up in Everett, Washington, and have lived in Utah, Virginia, and now California.